-IIPRC-L-02-I INDIVIDUAL ENDOWMENT INSURANCE POLICY STANDARDS
+IIPRC-L-07-I

-- 1. Date Adopted: August 15, 2014 - 2.
-Purpose and Scope: The purpose of this rule is to establish reasonable uniform standards for Individual Endowment Insurance products filed with the Interstate Insurance Product Regulation Commission ("IIPRC").
-These standards are intended to apply to traditional forms of individual endowment insurance, including limited pay endowment insurance, except for single premium endowment insurance policy standards. - 3.
-Rules Repealed, Amended or Suspended by the Rule: In accordance with the 5-year Commission Review of Rules required by § 119 of the Rule for the Adoption, Amendment and Repeal of Rules for the Interstate Insurance Product Regulation Commission, this rule amends the Individual Endowment Insurance Policy Standards originally adopted by the IIPRC on September 28, 2007 and amended on August 27, 2008.
-The amendments apply only to new filings received after the effective date of the amendments.
-It is not necessary to resubmit previously approved forms to comply with these amendments, or to suspend use of previously approved forms that do not comply with these amendments.
-See the Transmittal Memo under the Standards History on the Record for a more detailed description of the amendments. - 4.
-Statutory Authority: Among the IIPRC's primary purposes and powers is to establish reasonable uniform standards for the insurance products covered in the Interstate Insurance Product Regulation Compact ('Compact"), specifically pursuant to Article I §2, Article IV §2 and Article VII §1 of the Compact, as enacted into law by each IIPRC member state. - 5.
-Required Findings: None - 6.
-Effective Date: December 4, 2014
+1. Date Adopted: August 25, 2016

+- 2. Purpose and Scope: The purpose of this rule is to establish reasonable uniform standards for Individual Whole Life Insurance products filed with the Interstate Insurance Product Regulation Commission ("IIPRC").
+These standards cover traditional forms of individual whole life insurance, including limited pay whole life insurance.
+The standards do not apply to plans that are interest sensitive with an account value or plans that provide joint and last to die survivorship coverage.
+Additional standards apply to individual whole life policies that provide for graded death benefits (except for jumping juvenile policies, where the death benefits increase at a specified age) and plans providing return of premium benefits (intermediate period endowment benefits).. - 3.
+Rules Repealed, Amended or Suspended by the Rule: This rule amends the Individual Whole Life Insurance Policy Standards originally adopted by the IIPRC on June 1, 2007, and amended on August 27, 2008, October 17, 2010 and August 15, 2014.

-INDIVIDUAL ENDOWMENT INSURANCE POLICY STANDARDS
+The rule was amended for the purpose of clarifying the war exclusion provision of Section 3 Policy Provisions by deleting Subsection (1)(a)(ii) of the war exclusion provision.
+The purpose of the amendment is to eliminate confusion and further clarify that the Uniform Standards do not permit life insurance policies to contain a death benefit exclusion for known members of the military that die as a result of any act related to military service.
+Additionally, the term "United States" is added to Subsection (1)(a)(i) to clarify that this prohibition on war exclusions applies to members of the United States military, military reserves or the National Guard and not members of the military of another nation.

+4. Statutory Authority: Among the IIPRC's primary purposes and powers is to establish reasonable uniform standards for insurance products covered under the Interstate Insurance Product Regulation Compact ("Compact"), specifically pursuant to Article I §2, Article IV § 2 and Article VII § 1 of the Compact, as enacted into law by each IIPRC member state.

+5. Required Findings: None

+6. Effective Date: December 5, 2016